ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.md

 Social Consensus glorifies "the community", considers it the security of last resort, and believes that human voluntary agreement is what ultimately protects the accounts, property, dapps, and contracts inside a blockchain.

-We would argue, that a Social Consensus network is not even a blockchain.
+We would argue that a Social Consensus network is not even a blockchain.
 Blocks are defined as batches of data that have to be sealed with a proof of work hash that must cost block producers enormous amounts of capital and energy.

 The ultimate purpose of Social Consensus is to protect the planet, to do no harm to the environment, and to heal the climate.
 The whole reason of existence of Bitcoin, Ethereum Classic and other true blockchains is human flourishing through trust minimization.